January 6, 2022

 Interesting fact, some of the copy houses bought the original models and then made copies of them.
 Others paid handsomely to sketchers attending fashion shows per sketch.
 Sometimes they borrowed, for a fee, of course, original pieces from clients who wanted to recoup some of the money they spent on their lavishly expensive haute couture.

 - Copying was illegal in France and the punishment was dependent on the number of times a copy house was caught red-handed.

 - First-time offenders received a fine, but if caught again, they could face going to prison for up to six months.

 In France, a couturier could protect their fashion business by;

 - Obtaining a patent for their designs.

 - Apply for a trademark.

-In the U.S.A. the matter was handled very differently, as copyright law did not cover fashion designs.
+Sadly, in the U.S.A. the matter was handled very differently, as copyright law did not cover fashion designs.